r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/security/office-365-security/microsoft-message-phishing-report-terms.md

     1. **Australia.** You have statutory guarantees under the Australian Consumer Law and nothing in this agreement is intended to affect those rights.
     1. **Canada.** If you acquired this software in Canada, you may stop receiving updates by turning off the automatic update feature, disconnecting your device from the Internet (if and when you re-connect to the Internet, however, the software will resume checking for and installing updates), or uninstalling the software.
 The product documentation, if any, may also specify how to turn off updates for your specific device or software.
     1. **ドイツとオーストリア。**
-        1. **保証。** The properly licensed software will perform substantially as described in any Microsoft materials that accompany the software.
+        1. **Warranty.** The properly licensed software will perform substantially as described in any Microsoft materials that accompany the software.
 However, Microsoft gives no contractual guarantee in relation to the licensed software.
-        1. **責任の制限。** In case of intentional conduct, gross negligence, claims based on the Product Liability Act, as well as, in case of death or personal or physical injury, Microsoft is liable according to the statutory law.
+        1. **Limitation of Liability.** In case of intentional conduct, gross negligence, claims based on the Product Liability Act, as well as, in case of death or personal or physical injury, Microsoft is liable according to the statutory law.

             Subject to the foregoing clause ii., Microsoft will only be liable for slight negligence if Microsoft is in breach of such material contractual obligations, the fulfillment of which facilitate the due performance of this agreement, the breach of which would endanger the purpose of this agreement and the compliance with which a party may constantly trust in (so-called "cardinal obligations").
 In other cases of slight negligence, Microsoft will not be liable for slight negligence.